theorashid/numba-oslo/README.md

 \end{align*}
 $$

+In words, a rice grain falls from site $i$ to site $i+1$, so the local slope increases for the $i-1$ site as site $i$ has lost a grain, and the local slope increases for the $i+1$ site as it has gained a grain.
 The final site, $L$, is open and grains that fall off the end are lost.

 The time to reach steady state is equal to number of grains added before a grain leaves the system for the first time, or